simpleTechs/dpd-passport/Readme.md

 Point your users to `/auth/{login,twitter,facebook}` to have them login (or signup) via the specified module.
 After that, Auth-Passport completely takes over and redirects the users according to the OAuth(2) flow.

+### Usage in Mobile Apps

+Auth-Passport was built with usage in mobile Apps in mind.
+From inside your mobile app, open a browser and point the user to your website's `/auth/{login,twitter,facebook}` endpoint.
+From there, Auth-Passport will take over and guide (i.e. redirect) your user through the different steps needed for each provider, until the user has authorized your app and logged in successfully.

+Now you can get hold of your user and his session, by specifying a `redirectURL` in the original request.
+After the login is done (no matter if it was successful or not), your user will be redirected to the specified URL.
+Supply some app-specific URL (see your platform's SDK on how that looks) and catch the response in your app.
+Auth-Passport will supply the following information:

+* **sid** (String) Session ID in deployd, send this in every subsequent request
+* **uid** (String) User ID of the user that just logged in
+* **success** (Bool) `true`, if login was successfull
+* **error** (String) contains the error message in case of an error

 ### Credits